 |Mediatek||Depending on OEM requests||All chipsets will get support|

-Please check with your SoC contacts for more details on their schedules.
-If there are SoCs not listed here, please reach out your SoC directly.
+For details on schedules, check with your SoC contacts.
+For SoCs not listed above, reach out to your SoC directly.